FRC3407/image-to-lights/README.md

 Made by Einar S. and Rohan V-F.
 For FRC Team 3407 Wild Cards.

+### Note:
+This repository is a fork of QuantumKya/lights-img-loader, which is no longer being used for anything!

 ## How To Use
 Make a pixel art image or gif the same size as the pixelstrip that you're going to use.
 When running, input the following as prompted:
 - the path to the image/gif